-Please email us at: firstname.lastname@example.org the SMTP logs.
-It's very important that we see the actual SMTP Reply, because emails can bounce from many different reasons, including the content of the email you are sending.
+Please email us at firstname.lastname@example.org with the SMTP logs.
+It's very important that we see the actual SMTP Reply, because emails can bounce for many different reasons, including the content of the email you are sending.

 We are always trying to improve our algorithms, and we believe we offer the best validation, abuse and spam trap detection, and data append features on the market.